djipco/webmidi/website/docs/getting-started/supported-environments.md

 ## Distribution Flavours

-To cater to various needs, WebMidi.js is distributed in 3 different flavours which you can find inside the `dist` folder:
+To cater to various needs, WEBMIDI.js is distributed in 3 different flavours which you can find inside the `dist` folder:

 * **Immediately Invoked Function Expression** (IIFE): This version adds its objects directly in the global namespace.
 This is the legacy approach which is often easier for beginners.

-* **ES6 Module** (ESM): This is the modern approach which allows you to `import` the objects as needed.
+* **ES6 Module** (ESM): This is the modern approach which allows you to `import` the objects as needed (works in newer versions of browsers and Node.js).

 * **CommonJS Module** (CJS): this is the flavour used by Node.js and often with bundling tools such as WebPack.

-All 3 flavours also come in a minified version with sourcemap.
+All 3 flavours come in full and minified versions with sourcemap.